lrbarca91-collab/OpenLDAP-Server-network/FirewallOPNsense.md

 Infrastruture Background:
-After having configured my network on Proxmox with a Openldap server with a Apacheldap GUI, I decided it was neccessary to tighten up my security, as manually typing ip addresses in my host.allow config on the proxmox server, was reptitive and time consuming especially as my internet ip addresses change often, and this also creates security vulnerabilities.
+After having configured my network on Proxmox with a Openldap server with a Apacheldap GUI, I decided it was neccessary to tighten up my security, as manually typing ip addresses in my host.allow config on the proxmox server, was repetitive and time consuming especially as my internet ip addresses change often, and this also creates security vulnerabilities.

 I have so far a Proxmox Server with a Openldap server, Apacheldap and vm's one for HR and Accounting.